-At Children’s Hospital of Greenville Health System (GHS), there is a growing team of surgeons who specialize in performing operations on children.
+At Children’s Hospital of Greenville Health System (Prisma Health), there is a growing team of surgeons who specialize in performing operations on children.
 There are general pediatric surgeons, pediatric urologists, pediatric orthopedic surgeons, a pediatric otolaryngologist (ear, nose and throat doctor), a pediatric neurosurgeon and a pediatric ophthalmologist (eye doctor).
-Offering advanced pediatric surgical services in a child-friendly environment, the GHS pediatric surgeons draw patients from upstate and midlands South Carolina as well as parts of northeast Georgia and southwest North Carolina.
+Offering advanced pediatric surgical services in a child-friendly environment, the Prisma Health pediatric surgeons draw patients from upstate and midlands South Carolina as well as parts of northeast Georgia and southwest North Carolina.

 The Children’s Hospital – Department of Pediatrics is composed of 4 surgeons with extensive (over 70 years combined) experience in general pediatric surgery.
 The conditions treated by our surgeons are truly general, from the head to the feet, from neonates to 18 years or beyond.
 The conditions range from congenital to oncologic (cancer) to trauma, in all areas of the body other than the brain and heart.

 Supported by the Children’s Hospital, there are all the appropriate support staff and sub-specialty pediatricians in a child-friendly environment.

 For more information or to refer a patient, call Children’s Hospital at (864) 455-8860.

 Pediatric Surgery is a broad field, treating a full spectrum of surgical diseases in children ranging from newborns to age 18 and beyond.
 These conditions include congenital lesions, cancer and trauma to mention a few, but hernias and appendicitis top the list.